zheng129/programming-languages/lecture-1.2.md

 What about associativity of multiplication `X * ( Y * Z ) = ( X * Y ) * Z` ?

 And are the equations above really enough?
-What equation needs to be added if we take seriously that `+1` is different from the binary `+` ?
+What equations need to be added if we take seriously that `+1` is different from the binary `+` ?